ibuprofen 200mg and codeine phosphate hemihydrate 12.8mg

 If you are going to have surgery, tell your doctor you are taking NUROFEN PLUS.

-Talk to your pharmacist or doctor if your symptoms do not improve.
-Your pharmacist or doctor will assess your condition and decide if you should continue to take the medicine.
+Talk to doctor if your symptoms do not improve.
+Your doctor will assess your condition and decide if you should continue to take the medicine.

 Do not give NUROFEN PLUS to anyone else, even if they have the same condition as you.

-Do not use NUROFEN PLUS to treat any other complaints unless your pharmacist or doctor tells you to.
+Do not use NUROFEN PLUS to treat any other complaints unless your doctor tells you to.

 Be careful driving or operating machinery until you know how NUROFEN PLUS affects you.
 NUROFEN PLUS may cause dizziness, light-headedness or drowsiness in some people.
 If this occurs, do not drive or operate machinery.
 If you drink alcohol, dizziness, light-headedness and/or drowsiness may be worse.